JuliaLang/www.julialang.org/blog/2020/05/rr.md

 Being able to replay the traces is only the beginning.
-I like to say that with `rr`, debugging becomes a data analysis problem, since any question you could possible ask about the program is already contained in the data, it just becomes a question of extracting the answer.
+I like to say that with `rr`, debugging becomes a data analysis problem, since any question you could possibly ask about the program is already contained in the data, it just becomes a question of extracting the answer.
 By default, `rr` drops you into GDB, but GDB is unlikely to be the correct frontend for such analysis.
-`rr`'s original author Robert O'Callahan now has a startup working on a next-generation frontend over at https://pernos.co/ (no affiliation, but his work made much of this possible, so a plug is the least I can do here).
+`rr`'s original author Robert O'Callahan now has a startup working on a next-generation frontend over at <https://pernos.co/> (no affiliation, but his work made much of this possible, so a plug is the least I can do here).
 That said, Julia itself tends to be a pretty good tool for data analysis and I have some ideas what such a frontend may look like (notebook style, with the ability to